singhal/SummerComputingCourse/SCC_1_DataFrames.md

 - how to subset them
 	- `select`: select for certain columns
 	- `filter`: select for certain rows
-	- **Questions**
+## Question Set 2
 	1. Select a data frame with just the beer and taco columns.
 What are its dimensions?
 	2. Filter the data frame to just have women & nerds.
 	3. How many people have more than 40 beers a week?
 	4. Why doesn't `nerds = filter(d, population == 'nerds')` work?
 	5. Why doesn't `nerds = filter(d, population == nerds)` work?
 - how to manipulate them
 	- `arrange`: sort by a column
 	- `group_by`: focus on just looking at part of the dataset at a time
 	- `mutate`: how to add column
 	- how to join them
-	- **Questions**
+## Question Set 3
-		1. Figure out how to sort by a column in descending order
+	1. Figure out how to sort by a column in descending order (Google!)
 	2. What does R do if you try to sort a non-numerical column?

 - how to describe them
 	- `summarize` and `summarize_at` and `summarize_each`
 		- with `summarize_at`, use `vars` and `funs`
 	- `tally`
 	- `n_distinct`
 	- `count`: get the counts of column
-- **Questions**
+## Question Set 4
 	1. How many nerds are there?
 	2. What is the maximum tacos eaten?
 (Google if you don't know how to find max!)
 	3. Subset the data to only nerds.